 Having bad credit can make things more difficult.
-Bad credit can affect everything from being approved for a loan or getting a credit card, to having to place a security deposit on utilities like cable and electricity.
+Bad credit can affect everything from being approved by loan lenders, to getting a credit card, to having to place a security deposit on utilities like cable and electricity.

 So what can you do about your bad credit?
 Especially if you are in need of money?
 There are options available.
-First, you should know that while there are options, they are limited.
+First, you should know that while there are ways to get a loan with bad credit, they are limited.
 You may be able to get the financing you need for repair work, consolidating your debts, or paying off a bill, but due to your credit history you’re not going to find your perfect loan.
-The upside to this is that by doing research and understanding what the alternatives are, you can find the lending option that will help you with the money you need now and the good credit you need to build.
+The upside to this is that by doing research and understanding what the alternatives are, you can find the bad credit loan lenders that will help you with the money you need now and the good credit you need to build.

 What’s In Your Credit Report?